I have a rational fear of masses of dumb people electing horrible candidates who destroy what I love of the United States of America.

-Today, less than 5% of the public will reach adulthood and be illiterate.
+Today, less than 5% of the public will reach adulthood and need to be literate.

-We know what Jim Crow laws were, we fully expect voter registration testing to be created for equality, as all government services are supposed to be.
+We know what Jim Crow laws were, and we fully expect voter registration testing to be created for equality, as all government services should.

-As the Fifteenth Amendment clearly dictates of the Federal government; equality of access to the polls is a right, not voting itself.
+As the Fifteenth Amendment dictates of the Federal government, equal access to the polls is a right, not voting itself.
 There is no federally protected or documented universal right to vote in the United States.
 There is a law that defends equality to access.

 A well-informed voter is foundational if the self-government is to work, be trusted, and be fairer to all.

 It can turn the tables on voter suppression where voters' masses have become a competitive goal on partisan sides, and the race becomes a cause of election paranoia, used by a recent candidate to stoke the anger of his cult followers.

-Imagine a pool of steady voters, each passionate and curious, and passing the voter registration test before every general election.
+Imagine a pool of reliable voters, each passionate and curious, and passing the voter registration test before every general election.

-Like tested and licensed drivers, they can steer on the highways of representation to not crash into other people.
+Like tested and licensed drivers, they can steer on the highways of representation to avoid crashing into other people.
 That is consistent with democracy and improving our general trust.

-An informed voter is necessary to the effectiveness and stability of any democracy, or they fall apart, collapsing from the ignorant hordes.
+An informed voter is necessary for the effectiveness and stability of any democracy, or it will fall apart, collapsing from the ignorant hordes.